 - Safety pins

 - String or zipties for securing shoes together and for securing items with multiple pieces together.

 - Red pin for items that you do not want to sell for half price on Saturday

 - Items tagged on WHITE cardstock may be picked up following the sale.

 - Items tagged on ANY other color than white will be donated following the sale.

 - Circle an item’s price in RED if you DO NOT wish to sell that item for half price on the last day of the sale.
 Prices circled in anything besides red will be sold for half price.

-Note: Please do not tag on beige/light tan/sand colored card stock as it’s confusing for volunteers who are sorting items for pick-up and your items may not be returned to you following the sale.
-Also, please do not tag on red card stock due to the use of red pens on 1/2 price day.
+Note: Please do not tag on beige/light tan/sand colored card stock as it’s confusing for us when sorting items for pick-up and your items may not be returned to you following the sale.
+Also, do not tag on red card stock due to the use of red pens on 1/2 price day.

 Tags must be approximately 2.5 x 2.5 inches and printed clearly.